Perkedel/Lah-Mboh/CONTRIBUTING.md

 	- H
 	- Encounter
 - Derogatory N-words.
 This neither covered even in NSFW extension. use our Derogatory extension PWAD `wok-wak-wek-wok` (pls link) (small note: no color derogatory allowed at all there even! only G-word I think!)
+- Death Threats.
+No Extension PWAD.
+- Doxxing.
+No Extension PWAD.
+Even to public companies (with known HQ locations & contacts) where context & intent is to cause raid & also compromise anyone safety whose completely nothing to do with the drama incident, in-all eitherways.

 ## Always fork from the development branch